nsiatras/nCore/README.md

 nCore - Simple, Secure and Fast MySQL connector for PHP
 =======

+**This repository is no longer maintained.** nCore framework is now part of PHP-Berry framework.
+Find PHP-Berry at https://github.com/SourceRabbit/php-berry

+---
 I built nCore when I first started working with PHP in 2012.
 Back then I was working mostly with C# and since my first jobs had a lot to do with reading and writing data to Databases, I decided to build nCore to transfer the way I used databases with C#, to PHP.

 ## How to Use